Faiz-7716/Neuronex25-Quiz-Platform---Website/README.md

 3. **Open your browser** and navigate to `http://localhost:9002`

-## Game Rules
+## Game Format and Rules

-### Round 1: Tech Titans Challenge
-- 10 teams start, 8 advance
-- Basic computer knowledge MCQs
-- 30 seconds per question
-- Bottom 2 teams eliminated

-### Round 2: Acronym Assassins
-- 8 teams compete, 6 advance
-- Technology acronym MCQs
-- 30 seconds per question
-- Bottom 2 teams eliminated

-### Round 3: Brand Busters Arena
-- 6 teams compete, 3 advance to final
-- Logo identification questions
-- 30 seconds per logo
-- Bottom 3 teams eliminated

-### Round 4: Code Toaster Ultimate
-- 3 finalists compete
-- Code output questions (Python, Java, C++)
-- 60 seconds per question
-- No passing allowed
-- Winner determined by total points

-## Scoring System
+### Scoring System
 - **Direct Correct Answer**: +10 points
 - **Passed Correct Answer**: +5 points (Rounds 1-3 only)
 - **Wrong/No Answer**: 0 points

+### Round 1: Tech Titans Challenge
+- **Teams**: 10 teams start, 8 advance.
+- **Format**: Basic computer and IT knowledge multiple-choice questions.
+- **Timer**: 30 seconds per question.
+- **Elimination**: The bottom 2 teams with the lowest scores are eliminated.

+### Round 2: Brand Busters Arena
+- **Teams**: 8 teams compete, 6 advance.
+- **Format**: Logo identification questions.
+Teams must type the correct brand name.
+- **Timer**: 30 seconds per logo.
+- **Elimination**: The bottom 2 teams, based on cumulative scores, are eliminated.

+### Round 3: Acronym Assassins
+- **Teams**: 6 teams compete, 3 advance to the final.
+- **Format**: Multiple-choice questions based on technology and computer science acronyms.
+- **Timer**: 30 seconds per question.
+- **Elimination**: The bottom 3 teams, based on cumulative scores, are eliminated.

+### Round 4: Cyber Security
+- **Teams**: 3 finalists compete for the championship.
+- **Format**: Multiple-choice questions focused on cybersecurity concepts.
+- **Timer**: 60 seconds per question.
+- **No Passing**: Passing is disabled in the final round.
+- **Winner**: The team with the highest total cumulative score at the end of this round is crowned the winner.

+### Round 5: Tie Breaker (Manual Round)
+- **Purpose**: This is a special round that is not part of the automatic game flow.
+It is intended for manual use by the quiz master to resolve ties.
+- **Format**: Contains a set of general knowledge tech questions.
+- **How to Use**: If a tie occurs that needs resolving (e.g., for the final advancement spots), the host can manually navigate to this round using the round selector dropdown.
+The host can then conduct a "first to answer" or "sudden death" challenge as they see fit to break the tie.

 ## Project Structure